Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

-A black-work tattoo is more stylized and utilizes negative space or “skin breaks” to create the overall image.
+A black-work tattoo is more stylized and utilizes negative-space or “skin breaks” to create the overall tattoo image.

 These hyper-saturated black areas will take a long time to fade, and you likely won’t even notice when they do.

-Black-work Odin tattoo designs are going to be with you for the long haul.
+Black-work Odin tattoos are going to be with you for the long haul.

 They have a look that feels artistic and almost comic book-like, but they maintain the integrity of Odin’s character.

-It’s a striking choice to make, and well suited to the king of the Norse gods.
+It’s an outstanding choice to make, and well suited to the king of the Norse gods.